Tereshchenkolab/ecg-digitize/README.md

 # `ecg-digitize`

-A library and command-line tool for digitizing electrocardiograms images
+A library for generating digital signals from Electrocardiogram images

 ## Getting Started